-When one has suffered in any of these ways, it is vital for doctors to step in and help in any way that they can to determine the root of these causes.
-Family members should seek help for a loved one if they notice that he or she is suffering from any of these symptoms.
+When any of these symptoms appear, it’s vital for doctors to step in and determine the root of these effects.
+Family members should seek help for a loved one if they notice that they are suffering from any of these symptoms.

-When a loved one reports these issues to a doctor, it is then the doctor’s responsibility to go ahead and complete diagnostic tests.
-The doctor must compete diagnostic tests to see whether an elderly person will likely suffer from a stroke.
-Running these diagnostic tests will also help a doctor to figure out the best ways to proceed with treatment for a loved one.
+When a loved one reports these issues to a doctor, it is then the doctor’s responsibility to go ahead and complete diagnostic tests to see whether an elderly person will likely suffer from a stroke or has already had one.
+Running these diagnostic tests will also help a doctor to figure out the best way to proceed with treatment.

-There are a number of ways in which doctors can also commit errors in administering treatments to a patient who is at risk for suffering from stroke.
-A doctor may improperly read the results of tests that come back.
-One may fail to consult specialists in neurology that can assist in providing treatments for a stroke victim.
-Here are some other examples in which a doctor may fail to meet his or her necessary standard of care for treating patients:
+There are a number of ways in which doctors can commit errors in administering treatments to a patient who is at risk for suffering from a stroke.
+A doctor may improperly read test results.
+They may fail to consult specialists in neurology who can assist in providing treatments for a stroke victim.
+Other potential ways in which a doctor can provide inadequate care include:

 - Failure to analyze the medical history of a patient

-- Failure to help patients that appear to be healthy
+- Failure to help patients who appear to be healthy

 - Failure to do a thorough reading of test results